bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 Linux/Unix Experience
     Intermediate knowledge about managing a Linux/Unix system will be required.
 Python 3, >=3.5
-    Digestiflow Web is a Django-based web server and requires Python 3.
+    Digestiflow Server is a Django-based web server and requires Python 3.
 Python Virtualenv
     You should be able to run the ``virtualenv`` command.
     Consult your operating system's or Python distribution's manual on how to do this.